brooklynrail/brooklynrail-platform/content/events/2020/06/within-global-isolation-asian-artists-in-america.md

 ---
 title: "Within Global Isolation: Asian Artists in America"
-summary: "Curators Hongzheng Han and Chandler Allen will discuss the first installman of a series of virtual exhibitons titled, Within Global Isolation:
+summary: "Curators Han Hongzheng and Chandler Allen will discuss the first installment of a series of virtual exhibitions titled, Within Global
-  Asian Artists in America."
+  Isolation: Asian Artists in America."
 date: 2020-06-19 13:00:00 -0500
 end_date: 2020-06-19 14:00:00 -0500
 series: 69